redbadger/awesome-badger/timlee/safe-from-the-wolves/README.md

 ![angry wolf](./img/wolf2.gif)

 Last week I virtually attended the reasonably interesting [DevOpsCon London](https://devopscon.io/london/) event.
 My main takeaway is that _Shift Left on Security_ is the current buzz-phrase in the DevOps community, with some suggesting an expansion of the existing merger to create _DevSecOps_.
-This throws open the door and welcomes in the cold and shivering form of Security, who's been guarding the front door this whole time and yet never once been offered a cup of tea by Automated Testing and Continuous Integration, who've been merrily sat around, warming their toes by the fire.
+This throws open the door and welcomes in the cold and shivering form of Security, who's been guarding the entrance this whole time and yet never once been offered a cup of tea by Automated Testing and Continuous Integration, who've been merrily sat around, warming their toes by the fire.
 And it's about time, too.

 In a world where automation rules and there's an emphasis on checking for issues early and often to keep the feedback loop tight, it's only natural that security should be brought into the fold, especially when the number of wolves prowling the streets, looking for straw houses full of little piggies to blow over, continues to grow.